 Adults Aged 16 and Older

-Adults aged 16 and older can be found eligible for Stark DD support in two different ways:
+Adults aged 16 and older must be found eligible for Stark DD support through the results of the Ohio Eligibility Determination Instrument (OEDI).
+The eligibility process can begin in two different ways:

 - Students, ages 16-22, may be referred through the school district’s Individual Education Plan (IEP)